Fleurette Beauchamp-Huppé

 Fleurette Beauchamp-Huppé (December 12, 1907 – March 10, 2007) was a Canadian pianist, teacher and soprano.
 She was the winner of a prize awarded by the Canadian Institute of Music each year from 1930 to 1932 and earned the Prix de Paris in 1933.
 Beauchamp-Huppé gave recitals, and performed the works of various pianists on CBC Radio and CKAC.
 She was also a teacher, mainly at the Conservatoire de musique du Québec à Montréal.
 There were two accompaniment studios inaugurated by the Conservatiore de musique du Québec à Montréal to recognize Beauchamp-Huppé and the conservatory named a student grant after her.

 Early life and education

-On December 12, 1907, Beauchamp-Huppé was born in Montreal, Quebec.
+On December 12, 1907, Fleurette Beauchamp was born in Montreal, Quebec.
 From 1915 to 1922, she studied piano with Alice McCaughan and later with Romain-Octave Pelletier I, Arthur Letondal and Romain Pelletier between 1922 and 1932.
 She also studied harmony with Rodolphe Mathieu and Henri Miro, singing with Albert Roberval and stage deportment with Jeanne Maubourg.
 In 1933, Beauchamp-Huppé won a scholarship at a competition at Plateau Academy from the Canadian Institute of Music to study for a year in Europe.
 She went on to study piano with José Estrada, Edith Lang-Laszlo and Victor Staub in Paris from 1933 to 1934.